 The best way to measure engagement is by looking at the average results from previous presentations.

-This will help you determine if your message was engaging enough for people to ask questions and share their opinions.
+This will help you determine if your message engages enough for people to ask questions and share their opinions.

-In other words, you can have a form that is several pages long, as long as the information is required for your industry.
+In other words, you can have a form several pages long as long as the information is required for your industry.

-However, if this can be done in fewer pages, you should definitely test it out.
+However, if this can be done in fewer pages, you should test it.

 Webinar attendance statistics can also show how many people have completed the registration for a webinar compared to those who started filling in a registration form.

-A successful webinar depends on the webinar promotion and registration page, so it’s essential to get this step right.
+A successful webinar depends on the promotion and registration page, so getting this step right is essential.

-Moreover, lead generation is essential for running webinars as it offsets the cost of webinars – which makes the registration page even more important.
+Moreover, lead generation is essential for running webinars as it offsets the cost of webinars, making the registration page even more important.

 Webinar attendees should be the target audience for your business.

-You need to understand who your target audience is to create a registration form that targets them specifically and then deliver the content they expect during the webinar.
+You need to understand your target audience to create a registration form that targets them specifically and then deliver the content they expect during the webinar.

-Having webinars explicitly targeted towards your audience’s interest will help you achieve your goals much faster.
+Having webinars explicitly targeted toward your audience’s interest will help you achieve your goals much faster.

-Live webinars are more engaging for attendees, but promoting them is also more challenging.
+Live webinars are more engaging for attendees, but promoting them is more challenging.